epicdragon44/scout/README.md

 Modern screenreaders are broken.
 We leverage OpenAI's latest voice, conversation, and comprehension models so anyone can traverse the web eyes closed, hands free.

-Hacked at a16z's Consumer AI Hackathon in New York City.
+Accelerated at a16z's Consumer AI Hackathon in New York City.